 Teagasc launch grass weed identification videos

 Teagasc have launched a series of videos to aid farmers and industry to identify the most important grass weeds found in tillage crops.
-The videos are part of a wider project called Enable Conservation Tillage (ECT) project and address the common problem of mis-identification of weeds.

 Grass weeds present a major challenge on many tillage farms and can be particularly difficult to control in non-inversion tillage system.
 These videos provide the viewers with all the necessary information to accurately identify four of the main grass weeds which include; blackgrass, lesser canary grass, sterile brome and wild oats.